prmartinuk/GrantaBlueMorris/_dances/hasteBrackley.md

 ---
 title: Haste to the Wedding
 tradition: Brackley
-type: 4 or 6 man hankerchief dance
+type: 4 or 6 man handkerchief dance
 image:
 summary: Corner dance with folded hankies
 step: 12 single steps, 2 cross backs, in out in (da-doom-doom)